unstoppabledomains/dev-docs/domain-distribution-and-management/guides/create-and-receive-webhooks.md

 ## Receiving Webhooks

-As mentioned in the previous section, your server should be prepared to receive HTTP `POST` requests that have an `application/json` body.
+Your server should be prepared to receive HTTP `POST` requests that have an `application/json` body.
 The request to your server will include a JSON payload and headers from our server that you can use to process the update.
+The request body will depend on the webhook event type.
 In the example from the previous section, we registered an `OPERATION_FINISHED` webhook.
 For the exact request to expect, [see the API specification](https://docs.unstoppabledomains.com/openapi/partner/latest/#operation/webhook_OperationFinished).

+Other considerations:
-In addition to processing the JSON payload, you should check the `x-ud-timestamp` header to ensure you are not receiving updates out of order.
+- In addition to processing the JSON payload, you should check the `x-ud-timestamp` header to ensure you are not receiving updates out of order.

-Your application needs to respond with a `200` status code to confirm it successfully received the request.
+- Your application needs to respond with a `200` status code to confirm it successfully received the request.
 Any other response status will result in us retrying delivery of the webhook.

-Here is a simple example of webhook-receiving server using Node and `express`:
+Here is a simple example of a webhook-receiving server using Node and `express`:

 ```typescript
 import * as express from 'express';